Encino Woman: Plot

-In 1990s Los Angeles, a cryogenically frozen prehistoric woman (Katherine Kousi) is awakened by an earthquake.
-Meanwhile, David Hosenfelt (Corey Parker) works as an advertising executive and lives with his housemate Chris (Annabelle Gurwitch), a kindergarten teacher.

-David is struggling at work with a difficult client, a perfume brand named Primal, led by an eccentric French man named Jean Michel (John Kassir).
-When David asks for a promotion, he is impulsively fired by his aggressive boss, Marvin Reckler (Jay Thomas).
-He is advised by a colleague to attend the following day's photo shoot, as Marvin will likely have cooled off by then.
+In 1990s Los Angeles, a cryogenically frozen prehistoric woman is awakened by an earthquake.
+Meanwhile, David Hosenfelt works as an advertising executive and lives with his housemate Chris, a kindergarten teacher.
+David is struggling at work with a difficult client, a perfume brand named Primal, led by an eccentric French man named Jean Michel.
+When David asks for a promotion, he is impulsively fired by his aggressive boss Marvin Reckler.
+He is advised by his colleague Roger to attend the following day's photo shoot, as Marvin will likely have cooled off by then.

 While roaming the streets of Los Angeles, the prehistoric woman meets David.
 She barges into his house, threatening his cat with a spear and eating the food in his kitchen before seducing him, and they become friends.

-During the photo shoot, model Ivana (Elisa Donovan) proves difficult to work with.
-The prehistoric woman arrives on set and impresses Jean-Michel, leading to her becoming the brand's new spokeswoman and David being rehired.
-David spontaneously names the woman "Lucy" and lies that she is a "travelling performance artist."
-Ivana is unhappy that she has been replaced, and promises to keep her eye on Lucy.
+During the photo shoot, model Ivana proves difficult to work with.
+The prehistoric woman arrives on set and impresses Jean Michel, leading to her becoming the brand's new spokeswoman and David being rehired.
+David spontaneously names the woman Lucy and lies that she is a "travelling performance artist."
+Ivana is unhappy that she has been replaced and promises to keep her eye on Lucy.

-Lucy officially moves in with David and Chris, and is given a makeover to pass as a modern woman.
+Lucy officially moves in with David and Chris and is given a makeover to pass as a modern woman.
 Dropping her off at Chris' kindergarten for the day, David begins making calls to the local police to see if Lucy is a missing person.
-Making some observations and enquiries of her own, Chris begins to suspect Lucy is from prehistoric times and learns the story of "Encino Man".
-Lucy and Chris begin bonding, and Chris teaches her the words "yes" and "hungry."
+Making some observations and enquiries of her own, Chris begins to suspect Lucy is from prehistoric times and learns the story of Link Chomovsky.
+Lucy and Chris begin bonding and Chris teaches her the words "yes" and "hungry."

 Marvin summons Lucy to a meeting and asks to speak to her alone.
-Because she only knows two words, she responds "yes" when Marvin asks her if she planned to attract Jean-Michel's attention as a stunt, and "hungry" when he asks where she is from, which he mishears as "Hungary."
+Because she only knows two words, she responds "yes" when Marvin asks her if she planned to attract Jean Michel's attention as a stunt and "hungry" when he asks where she is from, which he mishears as "Hungary."
 This also leads to a jealous Ivana reporting Lucy to the police, suspecting her to be an illegal immigrant.
-Meanwhile, she attends an English class with a group of actual immigrants led by a politically radical Black teacher named Javier (Clarence Williams III).
+Meanwhile, she attends an English class with a group of actual immigrants led by a politically radical teacher named Javier.
 While handing out candy to the class, he teaches her to say "revolution", "be free" and "home."